ibexa/documentation-developer/docs/guide/user_management/login_and_registration.md

 The shop checks this data by sending a request to the ERP.
 There are two options:

     - activate a business account - the customer is created using their customer number and can immediately see their special discounts in the shop.
-    - create the main contact in Customer Center - if Customer Center is enabled, the company is created in the shop, and the account is created as the main contact.
+    - in [[= product_name_com =]], create the main contact in Customer Center.
+If Customer Center is enabled, the company is created in the shop, and the account is created as the main contact.

 ## Configuration